FabrizioMoggio/EdgeCloud/documentation/SupportingDocuments/API_Documentation/Traffic_Influence_API_Documentation.md

 ## 4.1 Details

 The TI API is consumed by an Application Function (AF) requesting for the optimal routing, in term of latency, for the traffic flow from a Device toward EAS instances in Telco Edge sites.
-When the Application (the EAS) is onboarded and deployed in the Telco Edge site, the Application is identified with a unique identifier (applicationId).
+When the Application (the EAS) is onboarded and deployed in the Telco Edge site, the Application is identified with a unique identifier ("appId").
-Using the application identifier ("applicationId") and specifying a Zone or a Region, the Telco Operator Platform, autonomously identifies the best instance of the EAS toward which routing the traffic flow and configures the Mobile Network accordingly to get the fastest routing.
+Using the application identifier ("appId") and specifying a Zone or a Region, the Telco Operator Platform, autonomously identifies the best instance of the EAS toward which routing the traffic flow and configures the Mobile Network accordingly to get the fastest routing.
 If just the application identifier is used, the Telco Operator Platform identifies all the EAS Instances and activates the optimal routing on the Mobile Network.
 If the optimal routing in term of latency should be available just for a set of users, the TI API must be invoked for each user creating a new TrafficInfluce resource for each one.
 If the Application offers different services on different interfaces a traffic filter based on IP, Port and Protocol can be used.
 I this way it is also possible to redirect different users to different interfaces.
 Here are some possible intents:

-1) activate the optimal routing for any EAS instance: the TI API must be invoked with the applicationId.
+1) activate the optimal routing for any EAS instance: the TI API must be invoked with the "appId".
 The Telco Operator Platform identifies all the EAS instances and activates the optimal routing on the Mobile Network.
-2) activate the optimal routing in a specific Region or Zone: the TI API must be invoked with the applicationId and the Zones and Regions identifiers.
+2) activate the optimal routing in a specific Region or Zone: the TI API must be invoked with the "appId" and the Zones and Regions identifiers.
 3) activate the optimal routing for a user devices: the TI API can  be invoked with a user Device identifier (“Device”).
 For each user Device, a TI API invocation is required.

 ## Version: 0.9.2